L3MON4D3/LuaSnip/DOC.md

 - `get_snip_env()`: Returns `snip_env`.

+- `jump_destination(direction)`: Returns the node the next jump in `direction` (either -1 or 1, for backwards, forwards respectively) leads to, or `nil` if the destination could not be determined (most likely because there is no node that can be jumped to in the given direction, or there is no active node).

 Not covered in this section are the various node-constructors exposed by the module, their usage is shown either previously in this file or in `Examples/snippets.lua` (in the repo).